Sam Hoare (actor): As director and writer

 Hoare has directed a number of music videos and two short films; Training Day which was accepted into several major festivals including the Rushes Soho Shorts Festival and the Encounters International Film Festival; and more recently, Babysitting starring Romola Garai, Dan Stevens and Imogen Stubbs.

 Alongside Having You, Hoare has a number of feature writing projects in development, as well as a TV pilot Underperforming which is currently in development with Finite Films.

 Personal life

-In March 2013 the actress Romola Garai gave birth to their daughter.
-Hoare and Garai were married in July 2014.
+In March 2013, his partner actress Romola Garai gave birth to their daughter.
+Hoare and Garai married in July 2014.